openharmony/docs/en/application-dev/reference/apis/js-apis-app-form-formExtensionAbility.md

 onUpdateForm(formId: string): void

-Called to notify the widget provider that a widget has been updated.
+Called to notify the widget provider that a widget is being updated.
 After obtaining the latest data, your application should call **updateForm** of [FormExtensionContext](js-apis-inner-application-formExtensionContext.md) to update the widget data.

 **System capability**: SystemCapability.Ability.Form